Warren James: Trial of Warren James

 Machen was the first, and chief witness at the trial.
-He spoke about the notice James had issued, and how he had, in turn issued his own notice cautioning that such action was illegal.
+He spoke about the notice James had issued, and how he had, in turn, issued his own notice cautioning that such action was illegal.
 He referred to his meeting with James, on the Sunday, and said that James had claimed possession of a document which proved the enclosures were unlawful.
-Machen went on to say that, on Wednesday morning (the day of the riot) he had gone to James' house in the morning, asking him to produce the document.
+Machen went on to say that, on Wednesday morning, (the day of the riot) he had gone to James's house in the morning, asking him to produce the document.
 James replied that it was in his house and said he would fetch it "and in a minute or two returned, with a pick axe on his shoulder."

-Machen then described how he and another magistrate had followed James to the enclosure at Park Hill, how he had warned him again, how James had made the first 'blow', and how he (Machen) had eventually read the riot act.
+Machen then described how he and another magistrate had followed James to the enclosure at Park Hill, how he had warned him again, how James had made the first 'blow', and how he (Machen) had eventually read the Riot Act.
 After listening to several more witnesses, the jury found James guilty of felony under the Riot Act, but made a plea for clemency on the grounds of his previous good character.

-The judge, Mr Justice Patteson, sentenced James to death, but within two weeks this was commuted to transportation for life.
+The judge, Mr Justice Patteson, sentenced James to death, but, within two weeks, this was commuted to transportation for life.
 James was sent to Van Diemen’s Land, modern day Tasmania.

-Of the others who were arrested, one other was also sentenced to death, but this too was later commuted to transportation.
+Of the others who were arrested, one other was also sentenced to death, but this, too, was later commuted to transportation.
 Nine people were sentenced to imprisonment, for periods of up to two years, and several others received smaller sentences or fines.
 Around a hundred others elected to voluntarily rebuild the enclosures, rather than be charged with rioting.